tannewt/wa-law.org/bill/2021-22/sb/5352/1/README.md

 Any person, not employed as an educational staff associate on June 7, 1984, may, before June 30 of the fifth school year after that person's return to employment as a teacher, request and establish membership and credit under this subsection.

 3. **Teachers with no prior service in one of the retirement systems listed in RCW 41.50.030 who are age 60 or older when newly hired shall be given the opportunity to opt out of participation in the retirement plan.
 This decision must be made prior to the first date the employer would be required to report the employee to the department as a plan member.
 Teachers who opt out of plan membership under this chapter will make no contributions toward the retirement system, and will not be eligible for retirement benefits.
 Any teacher offered this choice who does not make an affirmative decision becomes a plan member as determined in this chapter.**

+## Section 9
+> This section adds a new section to an existing chapter [41.32](/rcw/41_public_employment_civil_service_and_pensions/41.32_teachers_retirement.md).
+Here is the [modified chapter](rcw/41_public_employment_civil_service_and_pensions/41.32_teachers_retirement.md) for context.

+Employers of teachers who opt out of plan participation under this chapter will continue to make retirement contributions toward the normal cost under RCW 41.45.155(4) and unfunded actuarial liability under RCW 41.45.150(6) based on that teacher's salary as though the employee had chosen to join the teachers' retirement system.

+## Section 10
+> This section adds a new section to an existing chapter [41.50](/rcw/41_public_employment_civil_service_and_pensions/41.50_department_of_retirement_systems.md).
+Here is the [modified chapter](rcw/41_public_employment_civil_service_and_pensions/41.50_department_of_retirement_systems.md) for context.

+1. The department must administer the opt-out provision in chapters 41.32, 41.35, and 41.40 RCW so as to comply with the internal revenue code, Title 26 U.S.C., and specifically with plan qualification requirements imposed on governmental plans by section 401(a) of the internal revenue code.
+Any section or provision of this act that is susceptible to more than one construction must be interpreted so as to meet this requirement.

+2. If the internal revenue service determines that this act is in conflict with the plan qualification requirements for governmental plans in section 401(a) of the internal revenue code, and the conflict cannot be resolved through administrative action or statutory change, then the act is null and void.